notfed/everett.identity.pub/README.md

     - A green world, representing heads
     - A blue world, representing tails
 - You are `𖨆`.
 (Your cursor.)
-- The vertical line represents the sequence of coin flips you've measured
+- The vertical line represents your timeline: the sequence of coin flips you've measured
 - "Your time" shows how many coin flips you've measured
 - "Your measurements" shows the counts and averages of the coin flips you've measured